pragma-/Plang/doc/README.md

 the function's return type and the types of its parameters will default to the `Any` type:

     > fn add(a, b) a + b; print(typeof(add));
-     Function (Any, Any) -> Any
+     Function (Any, Any) -> Number

 This tells Plang to accept any types of values for the function call.
+Plang inferred a return type of `Number` because that's the type of the `+` operator.

     > fn add(a, b) a + b; add(3, 4)
      7